-Additionally, the bill extends these coverage requirements to individual health insurance policies and health benefits plans that were not previously obligated to provide such coverage.
+Additionally, the bill extends these coverage requirements to individual health insurance policies and health benefits plans that were previously not mandated to provide such coverage.
 This includes plans issued under the New Jersey Individual Health Coverage and Small Employer Health Benefits Programs, as well as those under the State Health Benefits Program and the School Employees Health Benefits Program.
-The changes aim to ensure that all individuals have access to necessary prostate cancer screenings, thereby enhancing early detection and treatment options for prostate cancer.
-The act will take effect 90 days after enactment and will apply to all contracts and policies delivered, issued, executed, or renewed after that date.
+The changes aim to ensure that all men, particularly those at higher risk for prostate cancer, have access to necessary screening without financial barriers.
+The act is set to take effect 90 days after enactment and will apply to all relevant contracts and policies issued or renewed thereafter.

 Statutes affected: